2 Samuel 24 (NRSV)

 14Then David said to Gad, “I am in great distress; let us fall into the hand of the Lord, for his mercy is great; but let me not fall into human hands.”

 Here is one perspective on the choice David made: Behind Door # 1, Famine would affect mostly the poor people of the land; the wealthier could pay high prices for food and ride it out.
 The people of Israel would be at the mercy of their neighbors.
 Behind Door # 2, War would affect mostly the soldiers.
 Enemies would attack the land.
-Behind Door # 3, Pestilence would affect a broad section of the people, rich and poor alike.
+Behind Door # 3, Pestilence would affect a broad section of the people, rich and poor alike, including, perhaps, David and his own family.
 Since it would come from God and not from humans, David chose to rely on the mercy of God.

 15So the Lord sent a pestilence on Israel from that morning until the appointed time; and seventy thousand of the people died, from Dan to Beer-sheba.
 16But when the angel stretched out his hand toward Jerusalem to destroy it, the Lord relented concerning the evil, and said to the angel who was bringing destruction among the people, “It is enough; now stay your hand.”
 The angel of the Lord was then by the threshing floor of Araunah the Jebusite.